 The historically negative perception about the quality of career programs in high schools needs to change.
-Today's career education programs provide students with the skills and training necessary to pursue careers in high-wage, high-demand fields, as well as a college education, if desired.
+These programs are not second-tier traditional "vo-tech" programs.
+Today's career education programs provide students with the skills and training necessary to pursue careers in highwage, high-demand fields, as well as a college education, if desired.
 Re-branding and marketing requires a better awareness of careers on the part of parents and students, provided through a state-sponsored, school-to-career preparation advertising campaign.